A1Liu/tci/README.md

 - Struct literals and array literals are allowed inside places where expressions are expected, and are type inferred.
 - No support for Goto
+- Typedefs must begin with an uppercase letter
+- Variables must begin with a lowercase letter